 The Georgia Conservancy advocates for local, state and federal policies that encourage land conservation.
 Our team meets with public officials and their staff at all levels of government to secure their support, or to thank them for their support of land conservation funding and legislation.

 Learn more about our current advocacy work.

-The Georgia Conservancy is excited to announce that it will host the inaugural Georgia Conservation Summit on November 10, 2016 in Macon, bringing together the state’s conservation leaders to engage in a daylong dialogue that focuses on priority issues surrounding Georgia’s natural and built environment.
+The Georgia Conservancy hosted the inaugural Georgia Conservation Summit on November 10, 2016 in Macon, bringing together the state’s conservation leaders to engage in a daylong dialogue that focuses on priority issues surrounding Georgia’s natural and built environment.

 Learn more about the Georgia Conservancy's Land Use Policy

 If you have any questions about our Land Conservation Program or would like to learn more, please contact Georgia Conservancy Coastal Director Charles McMillan at firstname.lastname@example.org